vieirasousa/ifd-tech-ch/README.md

     * Git repository URL: git@github.com:vieirasousa/ifd-tech-ch.git
     * Git provider: GitHub
-    * Git folder name: The name of the folder in your workspace that will contain the contents of the cloned repo
+    * Git folder name: The name of the folder in your workspace that will contain the contents of the cloned repo.

+5. Adjust the two .py scripts inside ".\nyc_taxi_ingestion\" folder so they will point to your storage location to create the Core table.
+On both scripts, that definition is in the line 23, in the clause "LOCATION 'abfss://core@ifdchallenge.dfs.core.windows.net/nyc_taxi/green'".
+Adjust that path to your own.

-5. Now you have the repo cloned into your Databricks enviroment, click, on the left blade "Jobs & Pipelines".
+6. In your Databricks enviroment, click on the left blade "Jobs & Pipelines".

-6. Once in the Jobs & Pipelines area, click on the "Create" button.
+7. Once in the Jobs & Pipelines area, click on the "Create" button.
 Define the first task, selecting for Type "Python script", loading "nyc_taxi_ingestion_yellow.py" on the "Path" field, giving it "ingestion_yellow_taxi" as Task name and click on "Save task".
 On the same screen, following this order, do the same for "nyc_taxi_ingestion_green.py" (changing the Task Name accordingly), for "nyc_taxi_silver.py" and for taxi_trips_by_vendor_date.py.silver

-7. Give the Job a proper name clicking on its default name, right above the tabs "Runs" and "Tasks".
+8. Give the Job a proper name clicking on its default name, right above the tabs "Runs" and "Tasks".

-8. Click on "Run now" to trigger the Job and its tasks.
+9. Click on "Run now" to trigger the Job and its tasks.
 As mentioned before, this pipeline should not be scheduled for recurrent runs without an additional resource to dynamically change "start_date" and "end_date" in the *config.json* file.